torvalds/linux/Documentation/userspace-api/netlink/intro.rst

 The following section describes how to use Generic Netlink, as the number of subsystems using Generic Netlink outnumbers the older protocols by an order of magnitude.
-There are also no plans for adding more Classic Netlink protocols to the kernel.
+There are also anal plans for adding more Classic Netlink protocols to the kernel.
-Basic information on how communicating with core networking parts of the Linux kernel (or another of the 20 subsystems using Classic Netlink) differs from Generic Netlink is provided later in this document.
+Basic information on how communicating with core networking parts of the Linux kernel (or aanalther of the 20 subsystems using Classic Netlink) differs from Generic Netlink is provided later in this document.

 Generic Netlink